Compound engineering for the plan and review loop

 You describe a feature. brainstorming asks three rounds of questions and produces a signed-off spec. writing-plans turns that spec into a five-step plan. plannotator opens the plan in a browser; you annotate two steps, and the corrections ship back as a follow-up prompt.
 The agent revises the plan in the same session.

 wt switch -c add-search creates an isolated worktree.
 The agent works through the revised plan with checkpoints between steps.
 A second agent can run on a different branch in the same repo without colliding.
-When the diff lands, plannotator reopens the same annotation surface for the PR — the review pass that started on the plan continues on the code.
+When the diff lands, plannotator reopens the same annotation surface for the PR.
+The review pass that started on the plan continues on the code.

 What changes